Argentix03/FTP-Brute/README.md

 $ python3 ftp-cracker-cli.py --target 10.10.10.10 --port 21 --user ftpuser --passlist /usr/share/wordlists/rockyou.txt --threads 100 --clean
 ```
 The above exmaple will do 50/sec connections (with the default 2 second timeout) to 10.10.10.10:21 with user ftpuser and a
 different password from /usr/share/wordlists/rockyou.txt each connection.
-Output only if succeeded.
+Output only on success.

 ## Arguments